apple/swift-migration-guide/Guide.docc/CommonProblems.md

 One option is to isolate the variable to a single domain using a global actor.
 But, it could also make sense to instead add a conformance to `Sendable` directly.

-For more details how how to add `Sendable` conformances, see the section on [Making Types Sendable][] (forthcoming).

-[Making Types Sendable]: #

-> For more global and static variable code examples, see (link to relevant Swift file in package).

 ## Protocol Conformance Isolation Mismatch